Cook County, Illinois: Canals

 Construction of the Erie Canal in New York State made a connection from the Atlantic Ocean to the Great Lakes in 1821.
 As the Midwest farms proved productive, with much grain to sell to other parts of the US, Chicago and Cook County saw the benefit of a canal to improve the link from the Great Lakes to the Mississippi River.
 The Illinois and Michigan Canal was completed in 1848, extending from the Bridgeport neighborhood in Chicago on the Chicago River, to the Illinois River at the cities of LaSalle-Peru.
 This canal spurred the growth of Chicago and the areas around it, as water travel was the primary way to ship grain or other commodities in that part of the 19th century.
 The Illinois and Michigan Canal ceased major operation in 1933.
 Portions are now designated as a National Historic Corridor.
 The two canals and the Great Lakes cemented trade ties between the Midwest and the Northeast, encouraging farmers to grow more than they needed to feed themselves in Illinois, with a large market for grain now open to them.
 Towns in Cook County along the Canal grew.
 From a national perspective, the trade ties made the South region of the US less important to the Northeast as a trade partner.

 The Chicago Sanitary and Ship Canal, completed in 1900, largely replaced the functions of the Illinois and Michigan Canal.
 This canal resulted in the reversal of the direction of flow of the main stem and the South branch of the Chicago River; they used to empty into Lake Michigan and now those river sections flow toward the Des Plaines River.
 The Sanitary and Ship Canal was built to serve many aims, including ending using Lake Michigan as a sewer, sending waste water through treatment plants and sending it away from Lake Michigan.
 It is also a waterway for movement of ships.

 Railway network

 The next major technology for transportation was railroads.
 Chicago and the towns along the canal and rivers understood the value of being a hub of a major network.
-Rail lines spurred out from Chicago by the 1850s, with major growth in the rail network for freight and passenger transportation coming after the Civil War (U.S.), when the transcontinental railroads were completed, coast to coast across the US, stopping in Chicago, the heart of Cook County.
+Rail lines spurred out from Chicago by the 1850s, with major growth in the rail network for freight and passenger transportation coming after the American Civil War, when the transcontinental railroads were completed, coast to coast across the US, stopping in Chicago, the heart of Cook County.